Hyperledger-TWGC/tape/README.md

 `channel`: channel name

 `chaincode`: chaincode to invoke.
 There is an example chaincode in `chaincodes/sample.go`, which simply puts `key:value`.
 This is closely related to `args` parameter.
+You are able to use RANDOMSTR and RANDOMNUM, which will generate random string or numberic with length 5 `gorand.RandomAlphabetic(5)`,`gorand.RandomNumeric(5)`.

 `version`: the version of chaincode.
 This is left to empty by default.